OlivierSohn/hamazed/BACKLOG.md

 CC 2 .
 CC 3 ...

-- bug : when client reconneccts, it is not reflected in the name until world is there.
+- bug : when client reconnects, it is not reflected in the name until world is there.

 - fix response on collision:
  Z
   XZ  <- here we stay one time too long.
  X

-- with carefull benchmarking:
+- with careful benchmarking:
 ** in produceUsefulInterleavedVariations : are matrices generated one by one?

 ** adjust the gap of number of cc in 'tryRotationsIfAlmostMatches' to optimize world generation time.